-- 1. Gathering and disseminating information about workplace issues that are affecting business communication faculty (e.g., class size, teaching load, reappointment, promotion and tenure (RPT) criteria). - 2.
+- 1. Gathering and disseminating information about workplace issues that are affecting business communication faculty (e.g., class size; teaching load; reappointment, promotion, and tenure (RPT) criteria; etc.). - 2.
 Collecting and sharing resources that will enable business communication faculty to promote their work and their programs in the academy. - 3.
 Working with other ABC committees and the ABC leadership to identify the appropriate credentials for business communication faculty. - 4.
-Promoting the importance of business communication in the business curriculum to administrators, deans, AACSB, and other relevant groups. - 5.
+Promoting the importance of business communication in the business curriculum to administrators, deans, Association to Advance Collegiate Schools of Business (AACSB), and other relevant groups. - 5.
 Maintaining active interaction and good relations with AACSB to achieve visibility for ABC as an authoritative source about business communication. - 6.
 Informing the ABC Board of any AACSB actions or potential actions concerning business communication. - 7.
 Informing ABC members about AACSB policies and procedures that affect or may affect business communication.